 The ways in which a manager interacts with their employees can have a significant effect on how resilient employees feel.
 It is beneficial, for example, to choose policies that grant employees a sense of psychological safety.
 Psychologically safe employees feel trusted and valued by their employer, and feel secure in their jobs.
 When an employee does not feel as though a firing is forever looming, they are more likely to “bounce back” in the face of disappointment (Shoss et al, 2018).

-Implement a fair performance evaluation process
+Implement a fair performance evaluation process.

 Your evaluation processes can also foment resilience in employees.
 Try not to focus on outcomes that employees do not have direct control over – for example, sales, or productivity that is not directly tied to their own output.
 Make sure, also, that your evaluation procedures and measures are up-to-date, objective, and viewed by employees as consistent and fair.
 When employees have trust in the system and how it operates, they are more likely to remain loyal to it, and motivated by it.
 You can achieve this by introducing an effective performance management system that is linked to your organizations strategy.

-Grow your team’s skills
+Grow your team’s skills and adapt to change.

 The workforce is forever changing.
 New technologies are constantly improving how business is done and causing changes in job responsibilities; while this is exciting to the average business leader, employees can find it immensely threatening.
 Employees who are afraid of change are not resilient, and their performance tends to suffer over time (Kuntz et al, 2017).
 In a real sense, such employees may actually become less adaptable and resilient over time – the less relevant their skills are, the less dynamic and productive a worker they can be.